nilufarshaikh/trippeo-client/Proposal.md

 5. **Home Page (Feed)**: Displays a feed of all travel stories from users the current user follows.
 Includes comment functionalities.
 Navigation bar shows Search bar to search for other users.

 6. **Create Travel Story Page**: Form for users to create a new travel story with all the specified fields.

-7. **Other User's Profile Page**: Displays user information (profile picture, bio, etc.).
-Shows user’s travel stories.
-Follow/Unfollow buttons.

-8. **404 Not Found Page**: Displayed when a user navigates to a non-existent page.

 ### Mockups